wp-plugins/custom-content-type-manager/readme.txt

 == Upgrade Notice ==

+= 0.8.9 =
+Import/Export functionality added, Date fields, and complex Dropdowns.
+If you are upgrading to 0.8.9 from a version prior to 0.8.8, you must *completely uninstall* the plugin, then *re-install* [See bug](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=62&can=1).

 = 0.8.8 =
 Improved administration interface, new template functions, lots bug fixes; this is a big release.
-If you are upgrading to 0.8.8 from a previous version, you should *uninstall* the plugin, then *re-install*.
+If you are upgrading to 0.8.8 from a previous version, you should *completely uninstall* the plugin, then *re-install*.
 This will ensure that the data-structure in the database is updated appropriately.

 = 0.8.7 =
 Adds HTML head and body tags back to the tpls/post_selector/main.tpl to correct issue 17 (http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=17&can=1).